genovese/frplib/README.md

 ### Running frp

-The simplest way to run the app is to enter either `frp market` or `frp playground` at the terminal command line prompt.
+The simplest way to run the `frp` app is to enter either `frp market` or `frp playground` at the terminal command line prompt.
+This uses the script that was installed with `frplib`.
 You can get overview help by entering `frp --help`.
 Further help is available from within the app.
-Use the `help.` command in the market and `info()` in the playground.
+Use the `help.` command in the market and `info()` in the playground, as described below.

-The previous paragraph assumes that the scripts are available.
+The previous paragraph assumes that the `frp` script is in your path.
 If not, you can always run the commands with

 ```console
 python -m frplib market